 Great Pyramid of Khufu

-This is the oldest Pyramid in Giza and, despite appearances, the largest (his son built his on higher ground to make it misleading!).
+This is the oldest Pyramid in Giza and, despite appearances, the largest (Khufu’s son built his pyramid on higher ground to make it misleading!).
 It was completed in 2750BC and was originally 146m high.
 Over the many (many) years the height has reduced by 9m!